oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_usage_proxy_redeemable_user_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple RedeemableUser resources in Oracle Cloud Infrastructure
-- Provides the email IDs of users that can redeem rewards for the given subscription ID.
+- Provides the list of user summary that can redeem rewards for the given subscription ID.

 ..
 Aliases